WNOV: WNOV

 The station became WNOV in 1967 and began targeting the Milwaukee African-American community.
 WNOV aired a variety of African-American-oriented programming, ranging from rhythm and blues, urban gospel, hip-hop music and community affairs shows.
-In the past, WNOV was notable for several controversial local talk show hosts, particularly former Milwaukee alderman Michael McGee, Sr.
+In the past, WNOV was notable for several controversial local talk show hosts, particularly Michael McGee Sr. (former Milwaukee alderman).

 In 2008, WNOV shifted to an urban adult contemporary sound.
 In recent years, it moved back to a broader urban contemporary direction to more effectively compete with WKKV, resulting in WNOV being placed on Mediabase's Urban reporting panel.
 WNOV is the only station owned by Courier Communications, but on January 18, 2008, it was leased to a new company called Radio Multi-Media, which took over operations.

+In December 2025, it was announced that Courier Communications would sell the station to Civic Media alongside the Milwaukee Courier newspaper for $1.4 million.

 First FM translator

 In December 2009, WNOV acquired a low-powered translator at 102.5 FM and launched its urban AC simulcast on the signal.
 The translator was licensed to the North Shore suburb of Mequon, but transmits from the WNOV transmitter site.
 The station used the FM dial position, calling itself "Majic 102.5".
 In 2011, the simulcast shifted to mainstream urban.

 In 2010, WNOV filed a request with the FCC to relocate the signal to 93.9 FM and the AM/FM combined operating license (COL) to Milwaukee as a way to better serve the area.
 This is due to interference from WNWC-FM in Madison, which also broadcasts at 102.5.
 The station also changed its slogan to "102.5 The Beat" after Clear Channel Communications issued a cease and desist order over the use of the "Majic" moniker.
 (Clear Channel claims a copyright on radio station use of "magic" or a variation of the spelling.)